Delhi delimitation panel seeks info on number of polling booths, population data | Science-Environment

 Delhi delimitation panel seeks info on number of polling booths, population data

-The delimitation commission has sought information regarding number of polling booths and population data from Delhis Chief Electoral Office besides maps of assembly constituencies from GSDL ahead of its meeting to formulate a plan to redraw the wards in the city, officials said on Wednesday.
+The delimitation commission has sought information regarding number of polling booths and population data from Delhis Chief Electoral Office besides maps of assembly constituencies from GSDL ahead of its meeting to formulate a plan to redraw the wards in the city, officials said.

 - Country: